 - raisins: organic sultanas are delicious

-- chopped nuts: pecan or walnuts (these are optional)
+- chopped nuts: pecan or walnuts.
+Nuts are optional but good!

 How to Make Butter Tart Squares

-- Mix the filling ingredients, spread over the crust and bake.
+- Mix the filling ingredients, then spread over the crust and bake.

 - Here’s the hard part.
-You have to wait to cut them.
-Those nice neat squares you see in the photo resulted because, for once, I didn’t rush to slice them.
+You have to wait until they are cool to cut them.

-- Cool in the pan completely, refrigerate and you’ll find cutting them into tidy squares is a breeze.
+- Cool in the pan completely, refrigerate until firm and you’ll find cutting them into tidy squares is a breeze.

 Canadian Butter Tart Squares